Boca Tacos and Sauces

 Summary of first impressions: Incredibly cold Pacifico beers a la my trips to Mazatlan, an eclectic offering of elevated tacos, and food that is incredibly fresh, thoughtfully prepared and presented.

-It’s an elevated taco stand.
+It’s like an elevated taco stand with outstanding sauces.

 Located on Speedway near Euclid, there is plenty of parking around back.
 As you walk in, you get an immediate sense of the owners’ love for what they do.
 It’s an elevated taco stand.
 A beautifully feminine vibe greets you with a logo on the wall that features giant lips imprinted behind the word Boca.
 And the Chef, who brought us our food herself, explaining each of the thoughtfully prepared salsas that came with our tacos, is a talented and passionate young woman.